-For example, the Proverbs 31 woman - who is put forth in the Bible as a model for biblical womanhood - wore colorful, high-quality clothing (Pr.
-31:22).
-We read where the bride in Song of Solomon adorned her appearance with jewelry (S of S 1:10).
-We are told that Esther underwent 12 months of beauty treatments - 6 months with oil of myrrh and 6 with perfumes and cosmetics (Es.
-2:12).
+For example, the Proverbs 31 woman - who is put forth in the Bible as a model for biblical womanhood - wore colorful, high-quality clothing (Proverbs 31:22).
+We read where the bride in Song of Solomon adorned her appearance with jewelry (Song of Solomon 1:10).
+We are told that Esther underwent 12 months of beauty treatments - 6 months with oil of myrrh and 6 with perfumes and cosmetics (Esther 2:12).

 So we are not to take this verse to mean that godly women should try as hard as they can to be out of style and unattractive.
 No!
 Quite the opposite.
 God is the creator of beauty.
 God delights in beauty.
 All we need to verify this fact is to consider the beauty He created all around us: whether it is an elegant flower, or towering trees, or a meandering river, or billowy clouds or the majestic night sky.
 Every time we stop to take in one of these breathtaking scenes on display in God's creation, we can't help but be convinced that He delights in beauty!

 And because we are created in the image of our Creator, each of us has this propensity to make things beautiful.
 That means, when we decorate our homes, or plant a lovely flower garden, or seek to add some form of beauty to our surroundings, even when we attempt to enhance our personal appearance - we are actually imitating and delighting in the works of our Great Creator.